ChrisMilli/win10script/README.md

 thanks to Chris

-use it wit One4All command:
+use it wit One4All command Open Powershell(Admin):

 powershell -nop -c "iex(New-Object Net.WebClient).DownloadString('https://git.io/JJgn8')"